 According to the Reshoring Institute, companies announced plans to relocate 145,000 to the United States during Trump’s first two years in office.
 The figure represents a record-high number for the Institute’s decades-long reporting but pales in comparison to regular job growth during the country’s sustained expansion.
 According to some observers, tariff uncertainty, combined with a strong US dollar, Washington dysfunction, and a skilled workforce shortage may have stymied a larger surge in reshoring efforts.

-COVID-19 concerns have added another consideration for manufacturers, joining tax reform, supply chain efficiency, eased regulation, and other factors influencing reshoring decisions.
+COVID-19 concerns have added another consideration for manufacturers, joining tax reform, global supply chain efficiency, eased regulation, and other factors influencing reshoring decisions.

 COVID-19 and Reshoring